philzook58/philzook58.github.io/_posts/2026-09-20-lambda_miller_egg.md

     ; e7 = ctx0 |-> (@lam x0 (@lam x1 (@lam x2 (@lam x3 (@lam x4 x1)))))
     ;   e7 <- (@lam l_0(e6))

 A curious nuance is that I can only support "ordered Miller patterns".
 This only really exposes itself in nonlinear patterns, where the variable is used twice.
-I could support this by allowing term creation in patterns or extending thinnings to also support exchange, which would bring us closer to, but subtly I think not quite the same as slotted, since scoping would be dealt with differently and variables are ordered.
+I could support this by allowing term creation in patterns or extending thinnings to also support exchange, which would bring us closer to, but subtly I think not quite the same as [slotted](https://dl.acm.org/doi/10.1145/3729326), since scoping would be dealt with differently and variables are ordered.
 This means I wouldn't have to implement the group symmetry breaking stuff I think?
+Depending on a subjective choice of what you consider "the same thing", slotted and liftings are the same thing.
+Slotting appears to me to emphasize names & alpha permutations/renamings, whereas thinnings emphasize scope/weakening.
+Maybe I have a vested interest in seeing a difference though.

 ```python
 %%file /tmp/nogood.sexp